 RESOLVED: That this Council believes that a decent society provides the necessary resources to care for its older and disabled people.
 There is a crisis in social care caused by an increasingly ageing population with more complex needs, more demands for social care services and less funding to pay for it.
 This Council notes that representations have been made by the Leader of the Council, the Director of Finance and by the Chairman of the Local Government Association to various levels of Government requesting a more adequate level of funding.
 The Council resolves to continue to implement the sound financial management and good business practices that has enabled Hillingdon Council to deal with the issue of underfunding so well to date.'
+The meeting, which commenced at 7.30 pm, closed at 9.39 pm.

 These are the minutes of the above meeting.
 For more information on any of the resolutions please contact Lloyd White, Head of Democratic Services on 01895 556743.
 Circulation of these minutes is to Councillors, Officers, the Press and Members of the Public.